This piece was originally published in August 2022, but has been updated in July 2023.

 - Faculty expertise and student enthusiasm create ripe conditions for action at Western, and within the Gunnison Valley community

 All four of these points remain true — but unfortunately, Western has gotten off track on our climate goals in the intervening years.
-The university has failed to make meaningful strides in emissions reduction, and ultimately missed our short-term climate goals.
+The university has failed to make meaningful strides in emissions reduction, and ultimately missed our short-term climate goals in 2020.

 While the school’s performance on GHG metrics will improve when the county’s airport solarization project — which utilized money from the university’s renewable energy fund — comes online, more can and should be done to safeguard the environment for generations to come.